dasch-swiss/dsp-das/k6/README.md

 ### Visualizing the test results in Grafana

-When running the tests you have to instruct k6 to export the metrics to the grafana instance.
-You can do this by setting the `K6_OUT` environment variable to the url of the influxdb instance.
+When running the tests you have to instruct k6 to export the metrics to the Grafana instance.
+You can do this by setting the `K6_OUT` environment variable to the url of the InfluxDB instance.

 We have a `just` command that sets this variable for you: